sigstore/architecture-docs/client-spec.md

 #### 2.1.2.
 Key Generation

-The Signer chooses an algorithm for digital signatures from the registry ([Spec: Sigstore Registries](https://docs.google.com/document/d/1wYYOtpyuWaDaIrjF1eyaH1iJueE_lvQPk_uwfwbMSoA/edit#heading=h.if88xkt0tyir)); the chosen algorithm MUST be in both the Fulcio instance’s and the Transparency Service instance’s `supportedSigningAlgorithms`).
+The Signer chooses an algorithm for digital signatures from the registry ([Spec: Algorithm Registry](./algorithm-registry.md)); the chosen algorithm MUST be in both the Fulcio instance’s and the Transparency Service instance’s `supportedSigningAlgorithms`).
 The Signer generates a signing/verification key pair via the appropriate key generation procedure.
 The Signer MAY store the signing key on a secure hardware device.
 Regardless of the success of the signing procedure, the signer SHOULD destroy the keypair at the end.

 #### 2.1.3.
 Certificate Issuance